DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 Optional values are indicated by a `?` after the expected data type.
 If all of the keys are optional, then the parameter is as well (meaning, there is no need to pass an empty literal object).

-In this document, "Corresponding cXML Element" refers to the element that will be populated when the method is called.
+In this document, "Corresponding cXML Element" refers to the element that is referenced when the method or property is called.
 All of the indicated hierarchies start at the root `<cXML>` element.

 ## Constructor